 - Anyone can get viral meningitis but it is most common in babies and young children

-- The symptoms of viral meningitis can be similar to those of bacterial meningitis, so it is essential to seek urgent medical help if concerned
+- Viral meningitis symptoms can be similar to those of bacterial meningitis, so it is essential to seek urgent medical help if concerned

 - Many different viruses can cause meningitis - enteroviruses are the most common cause

 - There is no specific treatment for most cases of viral meningitis.
 Patients need to be hydrated with fluids, given painkillers and allowed to rest in order to recover.
 Antibiotics are not effective against viruses.
 However, in some instances, antibiotics may be started on admission to hospital because the cause of meningitis is not known.
-Antibiotics are usually discontinued once viral meningitis is diagnosed
+Antibiotics are usually discontinued once diagnosed

 - Although most people will make a full recovery, the recovery process can be slow.
 Some can be left with serious and life-changing after-effects

 - After-effects can include headaches, exhaustion and memory loss

 - Although there aren’t vaccines to prevent most cases, the MMR vaccine, which is given as part of the UK routine immunisation schedule, protects against measles, mumps and rubella viral infections.
-Prior to the use of this vaccine, mumps was a common cause of viral meningitis in children
+Prior to the use of this vaccine, mumps was a common cause of viral in children

 Many people who experience viral meningitis feel that they are dismissed as having the ‘milder’ form of meningitis.
 Very little is understood about the recovery and after-effects.
 In response, we carried out a survey, with over 450 sufferers responding.
 The results (attached to the viral meningitis fact sheet) show the real impact viral meningitis can have.

 Being 'vocal about viral'